piersrueb/bulletproof-fontface/readme.md

 ### Bulletproof Fontface CSS

-This is the method with the deepest support possible right now.
+This is the method with the deepest support possible.
 The font-face rule should be added to the stylesheet before any styles.